Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Property maintenance cases are initiated either through a concerned citizen or neighbor who reports a concern or files a complaint; or they are personally observed by the property maintenance official.
 All citizen complaints are investigated to determine if an actual violation exists.

-If a violation is discovered, you should expect to be contacted by the Property Maintenance Official.
-The initial contact may occur through one of four methods
+If a violation is discovered, you should expect to be contacted by the City.
+The initial contact may occur through one of the methods listed below:

 When a code violation is reported, we open an incident and work towards resolving the issue through a process of education, inspection, and notices.
-Continued violations are followed by progressive enforcement.
 Each code has its own set of enforcement procedures; however, the process generally follows this sequence:

 The amount of time allowed to correct a code violation varies depending on the violation.
-Once a violation is verified, it is the intent of the property maintenance office to have the resident/property owner come into voluntary compliance.
-To accomplish this, the resident is normally given 7 to 30 days to take whatever action is necessary to correct the problem.
-The Inspector does have the option of requesting correction in fewer days.
-An example of a quicker correction period would be a vehicle parking on and blocking the public sidewalk, or a violation which presents a serious safety or health hazard.
+Once a violation is verified, it is the intent of the City to have the resident/property owner come into voluntary compliance.
+To accomplish this, the resident is normally given 7 to 30 days, depending on the violation, to take the necessary steps to correct the problem.

 There may be a request to correct these types of violations within 24 hours.
 City ordinance requires snow to be removed from sidewalks within 24 hours of being notified.